syncfusion-content/fileformat-docs/FileFormat/DocIO/Getting Started.md

 {% highlight vbnet %}
 [VB]

-'Add a another paragraph & aligning it as center
+'Adds another paragraph and aligns it as center

 Dim paragraph As IWParagraph = section.AddParagraph()

 paragraph.ParagraphFormat.HorizontalAlignment = HorizontalAlignment.Center

-'Add a picture into the paragraph
+'Adds a picture into the paragraph

 Dim picture As IWPicture = paragraph.AppendPicture(Image.FromFile("DummyProfilePicture.jpg"))

-'Specify the size of the picture
+'Specifies the size of the picture

 picture.Height = 100